plone/training/docs/effective-volto/addons/how-an-add-on-works.md

 ## Addon dependencies

-Addons can depend on any other Javascript package, but they can also depend on other Volto addons.
+Addons can depend on any other JavaScript package, but they can also depend on other Volto addons.
 To do this, specify the name of your Volto addon dependency in your `dependencies` key of `package.json` and create a new `addons` key in the `package.json` of your addon, where you specify the extra Volto addon